boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ### Reproduce an Existing Installed Package Set

-A previously generated `requirements.txt` records the package versions installed in that environment.
+A previously generated `requirements.txt` records the package versions installed in that environment, excluding SmartSim and SmartRedis.

 To reproduce those versions, temporarily replace both dependency installation commands in `extra4SmartSim.sh`: